xdv-legacy/divvyd/README.md

 ![Divvy Network](images/network.png)

-**What is a Gateway?**
+**What is a Pathway?**

-Divvy works with gateways: independent businesses which hold customer deposits in various currencies such as U.S. dollars (USD) or Euros (EUR), in exchange for providing cryptographically-signed issuances that users can send and trade with one another in seconds on the Divvy network.
+Divvy works with pathways: independent businesses which hold customer deposits in various currencies such as U.S. dollars (USD) or Euros (EUR), in exchange for providing cryptographically-signed issuances that users can send and trade with one another in seconds on the Divvy network.
 Within the protocol, exchanges between multiple currencies can occur atomically without any central authority to monitor them.
-Later, customers can withdraw their Divvy balances from the gateways that created those issuances.
+Later, customers can withdraw their Divvy balances from the pathways that created those issuances.

 **How do Divvy payments work?**